Jubstaaa/lol-content-bot/README.md

    ```bash
    npm start
    ```
-3. The final video will be saved as `output/final_video.mp4` and uploaded to GoFile.io/Instagram automatically.
+3. The final video will be saved as `output/final_video.mp4` and uploaded to Cloudinary/Instagram automatically.

 ## Automation (GitHub Actions)

 - The workflow in `.github/workflows/daily.yml` runs the script daily, handles all secrets, and uploads the video.
-- Video is hosted on GoFile.io for public access and posted to Instagram Reels.
+- Video is hosted on Cloudinary for public access and posted to Instagram Reels.

 ## Output